KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 Not all non-binary people use they/them pronouns.
 Not all men/women use he/she pronouns.
 It depends on one’s gender expression.

-You can help gender non-conforming people by setting your pronouns on Slack (and other personal profiles) even if you are cis (as in, you use the pronouns going with the sex assigned at birth).
+You can help trans and non-binary people by setting your pronouns on Slack (and other personal profiles) even if you are cis (as in, you use the pronouns going with the sex assigned at birth).
 This normalizes the respect of people’s pronouns and shifts the focus away from trans and non-binary people by avoiding them being the only ones talking about pronouns.

 ## Etiquette